poula-maher/Guest-Book/README.md

 # guest-book
-This a MERN APP that is using react on front end and a REST API using node js and mongodb on the backend without express
+This is a MERN APP that is using react on front end and a REST API using node js and mongodb on the backend without express

 In this app you can:
 - Create an account